ybot1122/playground/ssr-rsc-intro/README.md

 ReactDOM.hydrateRoot(document.getElementById("app-root"), <App />);
 ```

 Take a look at the file `client.js`.
-There I have written a script: It imports react, react-dom, and the App, then it makes the call above.
+There I have written a script: It imports react, react-dom, and the App, then it makes the `hydrateRoot` call.
 This script needs to run on the client, after the initial HTML is rendered.

-So to create this script, I have to use a bundler.
-In this case, I use webpack to bundle this `client.js` file and output a `bundle.js` file which contains all the source code of React, React DOM, my React Components, etc.
+I use webpack to bundle this `client.js` file and output a `bundle.js` file which contains all the source code of React, React DOM, my React Components, in a single file.

 Then in the HTML, I add a new line: